 Trouble sleeping often leads to anxiety about getting sleep.
 Over time, chronic anxiety can lead to depression.
 And depression can lead to sleep problems.
 This creates a vicious cycle where depression and insomnia feed off each other and exacerbate each others' symptoms.

-Treating insomnia or depression can help alleviate not only the targeted disorder, but the other disorder as well.
+Treating insomnia or depression can help alleviate not only the targeted disorder but the other disorder as well.

 5. It puts you at risk for driving and work accidents

-What does the 1979 nuclear accident at Three Mile Island, the 1986 nuclear meltdown at Chernobyl, and the 1989 Exxon Valdez oil spill have in common?
+What do the 1979 nuclear accident at Three Mile Island, the 1986 nuclear meltdown at Chernobyl, and the 1989 Exxon Valdez oil spill have in common?
 They all occurred due to human error influenced by sleep deprivation.

-Workers who are sleep deprived are much more likely to make mistakes, have slower reaction speeds, and poorer judgment than those who are refreshed from a good night's sleep.
+Workers who are sleep deprived are much more likely to make mistakes, have slower reaction speeds, and have poorer judgment than those who are refreshed from a good night's sleep.
 Studies have shown that people suffering from chronic sleep deprivation are twice as likely to have workplace accidents, and also twice as likely to die in a work-related accident.